Troon-Technologies-LLC/TriQuetaSmartContract/docs/CommandstoRun.md

 vscode extension, you will need to remove the transaction arguments and hard code the values that they are used for.

-## NFTContract Addresses
+## TriQuetaNFT Addresses

-`NFTContract.cdc`: This is the main NFTContract smart contract that defines the core functionality of the NFT.
+`TriQuetaNFT.cdc`: This is the main TriQuetaNFT smart contract that defines the core functionality of the NFT.

 | Network | Contract Address     |